isuruK2003/WordMatcher-Flask/README.md

 # LevenTextSuggester
 This is a simple text suggester made using Levenshtein distance algorithm.
+Levenshtein distance (or commonly known as "Edit distance") is the minimum number of edits necessary for a given string to mach another given string.
+In this application the Levenshtein distance between the input and a list of strings is calculated.
+Then the list is sorted based on the distance and the first few are displayed.